 What Is the Shopify Grow Plan?

-• 5 staff accounts (Basic only gives you 2)
+• 5 staff accounts (Basic only gives you 2, making Grow worth it the moment you hire a VA or fulfillment helper)

-• Standard reports - sales by product, traffic sources, returning customers, and more
+• Standard reports covering sales by product, traffic sources, returning customers, and more

-• International selling tools - market-specific pricing, domains, and language settings
+• International selling tools including market-specific pricing, local domains, language settings, and duties/import tax calculation

 • Gift cards, discount codes, and abandoned cart recovery